 As for Indians though, these rules don’t apply and it is possible to travel independently.
 However, the permit that has to be obtained upon arrival is only valid for 7 days and gives the permit to travel only in Western Bhutan including Thimphu, Paro, and Punakha.

-14 | Internet & TV didn’t exist in Bhutan until now
+Internet & TV didn’t exist in Bhutan until now

 Like the country itself, which was cut off from the rest of the world until recently, technology was also kept at bay in Bhutan until the 1990’s as the TV was introduced only then.

-15 | Phalluses are for driving away the evil!
+Phalluses are for driving away evil!

 Recommended read: A trek to Tiger’s Nest in Paro

-16 | The national animal Takin isn’t what you expect
+The national animal Takin isn’t what you expect

-The uniqueness quotient only multiplies as you further explore Bhutan.
+The uniqueness quotient only multiplies as you further explore the country, with interesting Bhutan facts about so many things.
 The national animal Takin is a mountain mammal, which has the head of a goat and the body of a small cow.
 It is one of the rarest animals just found in Bhutan and a few eastern regions.

-17 | Animal slaughter is banned in Bhutan
+Animal slaughter is banned in Bhutan

-A majority of the Bhutanese are Buddhists and endorse peace.
-They eat meat in their diet, but any animal slaughter isn’t carried out.
-Most of the animals are butchered in India from where they import over the road.
+But the Bhutanese love to meat despite being Buddhists.
+I saw people consuming meat in all the meals, but absolutely no animal slaughter isn’t carried out in the country.
+Most of the animals and fish are butchered in India from where they import over the road.

 There is a festival to welcome the migrating bird

 The black-necked cranes are revered by the Bhutanese.
 They migrate from the Tibetan plateau to central-eastern regions of Bhutan to Phobjhika valley during November, and the locals celebrate a festival every year to welcome these endangered birds.